California sees hopeful signs as counties fight for vaccines

 SACRAMENTO, Calif.
 (AP) — Vaccine supply issues continued to plague California on Tuesday even as other indicators about the spread of the coronavirus showed what the top health official called “rays of hope” amid the deadliest days of the pandemic.

-San Francisco’s public health department said its likely to run out of vaccine Thursday, in part because the state pulled back on administering a batch of Moderna shots after several health workers in San Diego had a bad reaction.
+San Francisco’s public health department said it’s likely to run out of vaccine Thursday, in part because the state pulled back on administering a batch of Moderna shots after several health workers in San Diego had a bad reaction.

-The county health department received 12,000 doses last week and had expected the same amount this week, but received only 1,775.
+The county health department received 12,000 doses last week and had expected the same amount this week, but it received only 1,775.

-Local hospitals including the University of California, San Francisco and Kaiser Permanente have larger supplies available.
-Still, “This unreliable source makes it very hard to plan,” public health director Dr. Grant Colfax said.
+“This unreliable source makes it very hard to plan,” public health director Dr. Grant Colfax said.

+Even with the lagging supply, California in the last week greatly expanded both the number of people cleared to get a vaccine and its capacity for administering shots.
+A center that can handle as many as 12,000 shots a day opened Friday at Dodger Stadium in Los Angeles as other cities also opened stadiums and fairgrounds.

+Yet Yolo County Public Health Officer Dr. Aimee Sisson said the state is “creating unreasonable expectations” by pushing to inoculate those age 65 and up when the county still lacks enough vaccines even for health care workers.

-Sacramento County Public Health has just 975 doses allocated for this week, and area hospitals also have a short supply, leading Public Health Officer Dr. Olivia Kasirye to call for patience.
+Sacramento County Public Health has just 975 doses allocated for this week, leading Public Health Officer Dr. Olivia Kasirye to call for patience.

 Meanwhile, Los Angeles County Board of Supervisors Chairwoman Hilda Solis directed the county Department of Public Health to make vaccination appointments available starting Thursday to an estimated 1.3 million county residents 65 and older, despite the shortage.

 “This is about equity.
-Older adults have been unfairly impacted by the virus,” Solis said.
+Older adults have been unfairly impacted by the virus,” Solis said, also urging patience.

-The nation’s most populous county opened five large-scale coronavirus vaccination sites Tuesday, with the capacity to inoculate 4,000 people at each location daily, and plans more sites in neighborhoods at locations like local schools in coming weeks.
+The nation’s most populous county opened five large-scale coronavirus vaccination sites Tuesday, with the capacity to inoculate 4,000 people at each location daily.

-“In the meantime, I want to urge patience,” Solis said.
-“We’ll get to you, and you’ll get your shot.”

-LA County Department of Public Health Director Barbara Ferrer said there is currently enough vaccine “to get through this week,” but “we’ll just have to see how many doses we’ll get for the following weeks.”
+LA County Department of Public Health Director Barbara Ferrer said there is currently enough vaccine “to get through this week,” with an uncertain future supply.
+The county’s vaccination hotline and website were getting thousands of calls and users, so many that it was having what officials called technical difficulties.

+Fresno County could inoculate 30,000 people each week, but it has been getting between 8,000 and 10,000 weekly vaccine doses.
+This week officials there sought an additional 20,000 doses but were allotted 5,100 doses, preventing them from running out but forcing the county to reduce its vaccination goal.

 California officials from state Health and Human Services Secretary Mark Ghaly on down said they are counting on the federal distribution network speeding up once President-elect Joe Biden takes office Wednesday.